scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 1 day

 You attempt to summon a small beast to deliver a message for you.
-Make a spellcasting roll against 2 Terrible dice in an urban environment, or 2 Bad dice elsewhere.
-On success you summon a small beast local to the area, with the beast having wings on a critical.
-You can give the beast a message up to 1 minute long and a description of who to deliver the message to.
-The beast will give the message to the first creature it finds that matches the description, and may have trouble with overly complex messages.
+Make a spellcasting roll against 2 bad dice, or 2 terrible dice in an urban environment.
+On success you summon a small beast local to the area, or a flying beast on a critical.
+You can give the beast a message up to 1 minute long and a description of the recipient.
+The beast will give the message to the first creature it finds that matches the description, and may have trouble with overly complex messages or descriptions.
+The beast can travel 20 miles a day, or twice that if they can fly.

 On delivering the message the recipient is able to give a 1 minute message in return.
 If the beast is unable to find a creature matching that description or unable to return the response within the spells duration the beast reverts back to a normal animal and the message is lost.